Czechitas-podklady-WEB/create-czechitas-app/README.md

 # czechitas-web-app

-Script to create a structure for web application based on Webpack and vanilla JavaScript.
+A ccript to create the structure for a web application based on Webpack and vanilla JavaScript.

 To install: